KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\migrations\versions\56a0ecfd603a_.py:29`

 **Description**:
-The `downgrade` method in the context of a migration script for the EeazyCRM application is likely designed to reverse or undo a database schema change, allowing the database to revert to a previous state.
-This is typically used to roll back changes made by an upgrade operation in the application's version control process.
+The `downgrade` method is likely used in the context of database migrations in the EeazyCRM application, where it's responsible for reverting the database to a previous state.
+It is typically called by the migration management system when a downgrade in the database version is required.

 ---